datacarpentry/image-processing/_episodes/09-challenges.md

 	![Titration colors](../fig/colorimetric.png)

-3. Save the graph as an image named **titration.png**.
+3. Save the graph as an image named `titration.png`.

-4. Output a CSV file named **titration.csv**, with each line containing the frame number, average red value, average green value, and average blue value
+4. Output a CSV file named `titration.csv`, with each line containing the frame number, average red value, average green value, and average blue value.